DemonessFreya/LearnOpenGL-tutorial-repository-follow/README.md

 ## Description

 This project is my exploration of OpenGL, developed while following the tutorials on [LearnOpenGL.com](https://learnopengl.com/).
-It includes examples, custom shaders, model loading with textures, and rendering techniques, up to the model loading chapter.
+It includes examples; the tutorial's: custom shaders, model loading with textures, and rendering techniques; up to the model loading chapter.
 You can use this if you would like to see someone else's solution to the model subchapter.
+It is unlikely that I will return to this project to complete the website's tutorial as I have moved on to using Vulkan as my standard.

 ## Features

-- Basic OpenGL setup
-- Model loading and rendering with textures
-- Lighting and shading effects
-- Handling models from various formats (.obj, .fbx, .gltf)
-- Examples of using shaders and other advanced OpenGL techniques
 - OS builds split into two directories (arch and win32)

 ## Contributing